chetachiezikeuzor/cMenu-Plugin/README.md

 ## Installation

 This plugin will be available in the community plugin browser in Obsidian after review.
-For a manual installation, you can download the necessary files and place them within your plugin folder.
+For a manual installation, you can download the necessary files and place them within your plugins folder.

 ---

 ## Support

-If you like this Plugin and are considering donating to support continued development, use the button below!
+If you like this plugin and are considering donating to support continued development, use the button below!

 Created with ❤️ by Chetachi